-The Alpbach Summer School is complemented by the Post-Alpbach Summer School Event, which takes place during a week at the ESA Academy's Training and Learning Facility at ESEC-Galaxia in Belgium.
+The Alpbach Summer School is complemented by the Post-Alpbach Summer School Event, taking place from November 23-27 at the ESA Academy's Training and Learning Facility at ESEC-Galaxia in Belgium.
 During this week, students from the Alpbach Summer School extend the design of one of the missions developed during the Summer School using the Concurrent Engineering approach.
-To do so, they are divided in small teams to cover the different disciplines of the mission and, guided by two ESA Systems Engineers and a few tutors from the Summer School.
+The participants are divided in small teams to cover the different disciplines of the mission and, guided by two ESA Systems Engineers and a few tutors from the Summer School.
 The teams iterate on the design of the mission.
 The mission to be further studied at the ESA Academy’s facility is selected at the end of the Summer School by the Alpbach Summer School Jury and all the students who participated to the Summer School are invited to apply for the Post-Alpbach Summer School Event.
-In 2019 the Post-Alpbach Summer School Event will be organised between 25 and 29 November.

 Online Application: www.summerschoolalpbach.at